vcu-ssg/ssg-quarto-docker-tutorial-broken/site/apache-php-local-mysql/README.md

 docker-compose up -d
 ```

-If all goes well, you can visit: <http://localhost:8080> to see a listing tables in the HR database.
+If all goes well, you can visit: <http://localhost:8080> to see a listing tables in the HR database. `phymyadmin` will be available at <http://localhost:8081>.